 “Do not fear what they fear; do not be frightened.”-1 Peter 3:14

 Finally, consider the following question:

-What is the difference between stewardship of the earth concept and “save the earth movement?”
+What is the difference between the concept of stewardship of the earth and the “save the earth movement?”
 Or is there?
 Please leave a comment below.
 Thank you!

 - Carnazzo Ph.D., Sebastian, “Lecture 1 Genesis 1-3, from the course Old Testament in Words and Images, Master of Sacred Arts Program, Pontifex University, 2020, https://www.pontifex.university

 - Carnazzo Ph.D., Sebastian, “Lecture 2 Genesis 4-27

 - Nash Tom, “Reclaiming the Rainbow,” Catholic Answers, June 28, 2018, https://www.catholic.com/magazine/online-edition/reclaiming-the-rainbow

 - I came up with those numbers simply by doing a word search on Bible Gateway, https://www.biblegateway.com

 - Cegarra, Laura, “Extending Environmental Ethics Through Fear,” Harvard University, 2019, https://green.harvard.edu/news/extending-environmental-ethics-through-fear

 Bibliography and Sources: